A CANCER JOURNEY

 For Alyssa, pro-active screening began when she was 26 after she discovered a lump in her breast that was a fibroid.
 But after that experience and the arrival of her own daughter, Gabrielle, she decided to do the genetic testing to find out if she was at high risk of developing breast cancer.

-The young mother would soon learn she had the BRCA2 gene.
+The young mother would soon learn she had the BRCA2 gene mutation.
 For the 31-year-old, it brought mixed emotions.
-“It just felt like a shock but a relief at the same time because I knew I had the gene and that meant I could start taking precautions to hopefully eliminate a cancer diagnosis,” says Alyssa.
+“It just felt like a shock but a relief at the same time because I knew I had the gene mutation and that meant I could start taking precautions to hopefully eliminate a cancer diagnosis,” says Alyssa.

 Then, just one year later, she faced another curveball— a breast cancer diagnosis.
 First, an ultrasound and mammogram in November 2020 revealed a tumour in her right breast.
 “I just started getting anxious, and I started thinking ‘What if I’m not here anymore for my daughter and my husband?’
 Everything started racing in my head.”